lvivtotoro/copit/README.md

 ## License

 You may use Copit under the terms of the [Expat License](https://github.com/lvivtotoro/copit/blob/master/LICENSE).
+Note, that GitHub mistakenly calls this the MIT License, which is incorrect.